Brewsker/ac-server-manager/docs/DEVELOPMENT_PROCEDURE.md

 # Development Procedure

-# User Notes
+## User Notes

 - SSH sleeps during troubleshooting. max time = 10sec
-- Always bash a during and install to monitor unless take time priority
+- Always bash a during and install to monitor unless other tasks take time priority
+- Keep debug content enabled in the unified installer.
+I like to see all the stuff hehe
+- Command Notes:
+  - curl -s http://192.168.1.71:3001/api/server/status :: commands like this generally result in a URL prompt in the terminal and thhat prompt is always cancelled.
+Generally a waster of time.

 ## ⭐ Preferred Workflow